gulrak/filesystem/README.md

 just a more complicated syntax for the `fs::create_symlink` or `fs::create_hardlink` operation and I don't want to believe, that this was the intention of the original writing.
-As there is another issue related to copy, with a different take on the description, I keep my version the way I read the description, as it is not contradicting the standard and useful.
-Let's see what final solution the LWG comes up with in the end.
+As there is another issue related to copy, with a different take on the description, *Note:* With v1.1.2 I decided to integrate a behavior switch for this and make the LWG #2682 the default.

 ## Open Issues